Skip to main content

 Scott brings a simple philosophy to SiteStack:

-construction is a logistics business — and logistics determines outcomes.
+construction is a logistics business — and jobsite execution determines outcomes.

 Neda has spent over a decade building the financial and operational backbone of BigRentz.
 As CFO, she oversees financial strategy, revenue architecture, risk management, accounting, audit, and company-wide operational performance.